GoogleCloudPlatform/istio-samples/multicluster-ingress/README.md

 ## Introduction

-This sample demonstrates how to configure an HTTP(S) Load Balancer, combined with an GCP static IP, to route client requests to the closest Istio cluster.
-We will end up with the following setup:
+Managing external Ingress traffic for GKE clusters is a common use case.
+If you are running the same services across multiple GKE clusters/regions, [you can use a GCP HTTP(S) Load Balancer](https://cloud.google.com/kubernetes-engine/docs/how-to/multi-cluster-ingress), configured with a global anycast IP, combined with Ingress resources for your services, to route client traffic to the closest GKE cluster.

+But what if you've installed Istio on your clusters, and want to leverage the policy logic of Istio `Gateways` and `VirtualServices`?
+This sample demonstrates how to use the [`kubemci`](https://github.com/GoogleCloudPlatform/k8s-multicluster-ingress) tool to map a global Anycast IP to multiple Istio IngressGateways, running in three separate clusters/regions.
+In the end, we will show how to route client requests to the closest instance of a service, which is replicated across three clusters.

 ![arch](images/architecture.png)

-`ZonePrinter` is the sample app, fronted by three Istio IngressGateways running in three clusters.
-See the accompanying [blog post](https://askmeegs.dev/posts/istio-multicluster-ingress) for more background.
+Here, [`ZonePrinter`](https://github.com/GoogleCloudPlatform/k8s-multicluster-ingress/tree/master/examples/zone-printer) is the sample app, fronted by three Istio IngressGateways running in three clusters.

 ## Prerequistes